RMWinslow/papersdrafts/contagion/notes_gammadistribution.md

 - [ ] Try just plugging the proportional response thing in and seeing how that turns out.
     - [ ] Reverse engineer a utility function that makes that happen?
     - [ ] Look at what happens in equilibrium.
 Might lead to counterintuitive consequences for relationship between $$T$$ and $$\Psi$$ and $$R_\infty$$??
+- [ ] Is it possible that an increase
+- [ ] Just graph the cases you have een though they aren't algebraically elegant.
+- [ ] Dispersion increases, holding mean constant.
+Look at people indexed by percentile.
+What is the cutoff N_i for which changing dispersion increases or decreases Ni.
+Use that to ssay something?